davidmace/blog/_posts/2016-07-12-practical-bots.markdown

 The goal of this minibook is to teach a software engineer how to build a production-grade semi-automated natual language bot.
 The objectives of this framework are to:

-1. produce highly accurate responses (~95% accuracy on most of my datasets from clients)
+1. produce highly accurate responses (~95% algorithm + human combined accuracy on most of my datasets from clients)
 2. be as non-language-specific as possible (ie. English, French, Chinese, etc)
 3. improve automatic response rate over time with more data
 4. be flexible to a large variety of domains and dataset sizes